TheRealNiko/MusicFinder/README.md

 **User-friendly Output**: The script prints the results in a user-friendly format, making it easy to understand the output.

 **Installation of packages**:
-"~pip install lyricsgenius"
+pip install lyricsgenius
-"~pip install musicbrainzngs"
+pip install musicbrainzngs

 # How to use
 1. Clone the repository: gh repo clone TheRealNiko/MusicFinder